learningequality/kolibri-design-system/README.md

 In order to use icons in documentation we also output a set of reStructuredText replacement strings.
 These are added the file `docs/rstIconReplacements.txt` which can be used in docs based on Sphinx.
 The file is available for download from https://design-system.learningequality.org/icons/#rst

+This command should be run after any icon ID changes.

 ```bash
 yarn run pregenerate
 ```